CalebBabin/twitch-chat-emotes/README.md

 # twitch-chat-emotes
 Connects to twitch chat and emits emotes as they're typed in twitch chat.

+Supports all twitch emotes, animated twitch emotes are still in development.

+Supports Global and Channel Better Twitch TV (BTTV) emotes, static and animated.

 > This is a library created specifically for projects that run in the browser and require BTTV GIF emote support for Canvas and WebGL instances.
 >
 > If you're looking for a more standard library to interact with twitch chat, you should look into [tmi.js](https://github.com/tmijs/tmi.js), which this library is based off of.